 De Gruyter publishes 1,300 new titles annually.
 New content from partner presses is included.
 The collection has grown by 15,000 titles in 12 months.
 All titles are multi-user, low DRM.

 The EBA includes 15,000 exclusive or hard-to-find titles in unlimited access, DRM-free across the range of partner presses.
-These include archive titles digitized by De Gruyter for Columbia University Press, Cornell University Press, University of Pennsylvania Press, University of Toronto Press, Rutgers University Press.
+These include archive titles digitised by De Gruyter for Columbia University Press, Cornell University Press, University of Pennsylvania Press, University of Toronto Press, Rutgers University Press.

 Institutions have 12 month access to all the content.
 After 12 months, De Gruyter will provide an enhanced usage report.
 Institutions make title selections to the value of the upfront fee after the full 12 months.

 List of De Gruyter Imprints in the EBA package:

 New titles will automatically be included in the EBA 12 month access.

 What is the maximum font size and does text re-flow when you enlarge the font?

 50. No re-flow in pdf.
 The "Reflowable" ePUB format ,ePUB 2.0 version and the idpf standard are used.

 Can a user change background/foreground colours or contrasts?
 How?